A paradise for plants in the heart of Sussex

 Boasts a riot of colour from a wide range of deciduous azaleas.
 Best appreciated in May and early summer.

 A formal lily pool with a tranquility echoed by the Italian style plantings all around.
-A wonderful spot to sit and let the world pass by.
+A wonderful spot to soak up the sun and let the world pass by.

 Connecting the South Lawn and West of the Garden, this colourful route takes you past the Italian Garden, Round Dell & Old Potting Sheds.